Night Painting on Location

 I'm painting under an orange colored street light behind me.

-Both probably plus Magenta and Green to emphasize the foreground.
+Both probably, plus Magenta and Green dark to emphasize the foreground.

 I set up my full palette every time any way so I'll have those choices plus the dark Yellow Brown and Ultramarine Blue opposition.

-All these RCW oppositions form perfect dark neutral color.
-Any dark neutral color can be tinted to a neutral gray.
+All these RCW oppositions form perfect dark neutral colors.
+Any dark neutral color can be tinted to a neutral gray or anywhere's in between.

-The real primary colors are Yellow, Magenta and Cyan not Red, Yellow and Blue, as everyone here knows.
+The real primary colors are Yellow, Magenta and Cyan not Red, Yellow and Blue, as everyone here knows the RYB color theory has the wrong secondary colors.

 Painting day 2